 They are both available for android and iOS users.
-They both provide you with features that enable you to save as an individual, a group, and also to invest in low-risk, medium-risk, or high-risk investments for a specified period.
+They both provide you with features that enable you to save as an individual or a group.
+These platforms also help you to invest in low-risk, medium-risk, or high-risk investments for a specified period.

 While both of these platforms are great for saving and investing at your own pace, you’ve probably heard or seen a lot of debate about which platform to use.

 PiggyVest is the popular choice of the two, with over 3 million downloads by android and iOS users.
 However, popularity isn’t the yardstick we’re using to measure the best savings app.
 In this article, we’re choosing the best savings app (PiggyVest vs Cowrywise) based on the usefulness of the features offered by these platforms to you.

 1. Regular Savings/ Piggy Bank

 The Regular Savings feature on CowryWise helps users save any amount from as low as N100, with an interest rate of 10-15% per annum for a minimum maturity period of three months.
 CowryWise will not charge you any penalty fee for withdrawing your funds; however, you cannot withdraw your funds until they are mature.

 Piggyvest has the Piggybank feature, which allows users to save any amount for a three-month maturity period at a rate of up to 10% per annum.
 Although Piggyvest has four free default withdrawal days per year, you can always change them to your preferred days.